HL7/davinci-deqm/input/pagecontent/datax.md

 ###### Incremental and Snapshot Updates
 {:.no_toc #submit-updates}

 When the Producer submits updates to the measure data within the data submission period, the Producer can use [snapshot] or [incremental] updates for submitting data based on Producer and Consumer agreement.
 Note that neither method is preferred or a default and has to be agreed upon out of band.

-Examples of patient ‘events’ that could trigger the submission of an update:
+Examples of patient "events" that could trigger the submission of an update:

 - A visit, including telemedicine, to a physician’s office.
 - Being discharged from a hospital.